Theklo-Teal/Godot_Rad_Menu/README.md

 # FUTURE IMPROVEMENTS
-- The `angle_to_idx()` function doesn't have the correct algorithm.
-It only works under certain mathematical coincidences and that affects how mouse presses and hover are detected.
+- The detection of mouse over center and the drawing of the center don't match and I don't know why.